AMP-SCZ/coding-test/README.md

    * X axis is site, Y-axis is enrollment by cohort
    * X axis is site, Y-axis is enrollment by age group (in increment of 10 years)

+You may use any JavaScript library you want.

   <details>
   <summary>Sample Output</summary>